 If you know an applicant has been disqualified, then reach out to them in a timely manner to let them know they will not be moving forward in the process.
 Do not wait until the job requisition is closed to inform all applicants of their status in the process, which unnecessarily keeps candidates in limbo for a long period of time.
 If email notifications become time consuming, considering utilizing an applicant tracking system that can automate emails quickly and easily.

 Utilizing the right etiquette in your hiring process is a win-win for both company and applicant.
 If you need help streamlining your hiring process and improving organization and efficiency, considering utilizing an applicant tracking system.
-You can request a personalized demo of ApplicantStack from one of our account managers.
+You can sign up for a live group demo.

 Free 15 Day Trial!